bragalab/eegqc/README.md

 # EEGQC

 The primary purpose EEGQC directory is to create quality control documents for individual iEEG datasets, utilizing parallel computing resources via SLURM workload manager.
-EEGQC.sh will search the raw data directory for unprocessed datasets, and then call QCpdf.sh to create each pdf, utilizing several helper functions, and save these in a processed data directory.
+EEGQC.sh will search the raw data directory for unprocessed datasets, and then call QCpdf.sh to create each pdf, utilizing several helper functions (load_dataCSC.m, headertable.m, carpetplot.m, statsplot.m, powerspectrum.m, rawplot.m, MakeQCpdc.R), and save these in a processed data directory.

 # Requirements